Cornerstone Research Case Interview Guide: Process, Economic Analysis Cases, and Worked Examples

 The Interview Process: Round by Round

-Round 1 (Virtual): Two back-to-back 30-minute interviews.
-Each splits 50/50 between behavioral questions and a mini case.
-Expect: "Why economic consulting over management consulting?" and "Walk me through a research project where you defended your methodology."
-The mini case presents a 1-page scenario with data and 3-4 directed questions.
+Initial stage: Candidate reports often describe interviews that mix behavioral questions with a directed mini case.
+Expect prompts like: "Why economic consulting over management consulting?" and "Walk me through a research project where you defended your methodology."
+The case portion may present a short scenario with data and directed questions.

-Round 2 (In-Person Super Day): Four consecutive 45-minute interviews with staff at different levels.
-Cases provide multi-page exhibits (regression outputs, stock charts, market share data).
+Final stage / Super Day: Later-stage interviews are typically more intensive and may include several conversations with staff at different levels.
+Cases can provide multi-page exhibits such as regression outputs, stock charts, or market share data.
 You are expected to critique the analysis, not just follow instructions.
-Interviewers probe: "What if I added this control variable?" and "How would your conclusion change with a shorter estimation window?"
-The dinner afterward is informal but evaluative.
+Interviewers may probe: "What if I added this control variable?" and "How would your conclusion change with a shorter estimation window?"

 How to Prepare